| Function | Ref. Model | I/O Data | SubAIMs | JSON MData | Profiles | Ref. Software | Conformance | Performance |

 The Context Capture (PGM‑CXC) AIM is the A‑User’s active perceptual interface to the spatial environment.
-It collects, fuses, and structures multimodal contextual information – including audio, visual, spatial, and environmental signals – and supports runtime reorientation under explicit Human or AUC commands.
+It collects, fuses, and structures multimodal contextual information – including audio and visual, spatial – and supports runtime reorientation under explicit Human or A-User Control commands.

-CXC provides Audio Scene Descriptors and Visual Scene Descriptors.
-They include object localisation, user gaze/gesture alignment, and spatial layout information required for Goal Acquisition.
+Context Capture provides initial Audio Scene Descriptors and Visual Scene Descriptors.
+They include object localisation, user gaze/gesture alignment, and spatial layout information.

-CXC may be directed by the Human through natural commands (e.g., “look at that corner”, “zoom there”, “follow that object”), which AUC translates into perceptual redirection operations.
-These operations adjust CXC’s capture configuration prior to any semantic interpretation.
+Context Capture may be directed by the Human through natural commands (e.g., “look at that corner”, “zoom there”, “follow that object”), which A-User Control sends to appropriate AIMs to translate into perceptual redirection operations.
+These operations adjust Context Capture’s capture configuration prior to any semantic interpretation.

 Specific functionalities

-Multimodal Context Acquisition: The CXC AIM continuously captures audio, visual, spatial, and environmental signals from the surrounding environment.
+Multimodal Context Acquisition: The Context Capture AIM continuously captures audio, visual, and spatial from the surrounding environment in a given Time Expression.

-Audio and Visual Scene Descriptor Generation: The CXC AIM generates Audio Scene Descriptors and Visual Scene Descriptors that describe object localisation, spatial layout, User gaze/gesture alignment, and other perceptual features of the environment.
+Audio and Visual Scene Descriptor Generation: The Context Capture AIM generates Audio Scene Descriptors and Visual Scene Descriptors that describe object localisation, spatial layout, User gaze/gesture alignment, and other perceptual features of the environment.

-Human‑Driven Perceptual Redirection: The CXC AIM supports perceptual redirection when instructed by the Human through AUC (e.g., reorienting viewpoint, changing focus, zooming, following a referenced object or region).
+Human‑Driven Perceptual Redirection: The Context Capture AIM supports perceptual redirection when instructed by the Human through A-User Control (e.g., reorienting viewpoint, changing focus, zooming, following a referenced object or region).

-Runtime Capture Reconfiguration: The CXC AIM dynamically reconfigures its capture parameters (e.g., direction, focus, zoom, sampling region) in response to perceptual redirection commands issued by AUC.
+Runtime Capture Reconfiguration: The A-User Control AIM dynamically reconfigures its capture parameters (e.g., direction, focus, zoom, sampling region) in response to perceptual redirection commands issued by A-User Control.

-Perceptual Grounding for Goal Acquisition: The CXC AIM provides perceptual descriptors that enable spatial grounding of Human expressions involving referenced objects or regions (e.g., “that corner”, “this object”, “over there”).
+Perceptual Grounding for Goal Acquisition: The A-User Control AIM provides perceptual descriptors that enable spatial grounding of Human expressions involving referenced objects or regions (e.g., “that corner”, “this object”, “over there”).

 2. Reference Model